-- Are fair, balanced and understandable; and - That narrative reports are consistent with the financial statements and accurately reflect performance of the Society; and - Contains the information necessary for members to assess the Society's performance, business model and strategy.
+- Are fair, balanced and understandable; and - That narrative reports are consistent with the financial statements and accurately reflect performance of the Society; and - Contain the information necessary for members to assess the Society's performance, business model and strategy.

-The Audit Committee report on pages 31 to 32 describes the main areas of accounting judgement considered by the Audit Committee.
+The Audit Committee report on pages 30 to 31 describes the main areas of accounting judgement considered by the Audit Committee.